Community ‘violence interrupters’ work to stem rising crime

 Nashville Police Chief John Drake has expanded the community engagement units since his appointment in November and brought back the old Police Athletic League, re-envisioned as the Police Activities League in recognition of the fact that not everyone wants to be an athlete.

 “This has to be a community effort,” he said.
-“We can’t arrest our way out of this”
+“We can’t arrest our way out of this.”